Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 wine tasting in Montalcino

-So we called Marcello, and he welcomed us in the Collemattoni estate.
+So we called Marcello, and he welcomed us to the Collemattoni estate.

 We talked for hours about:

-• What a perfect night out for locals looks like: a bath in hot springs (in the middle of nowhere, those places only locals know), followed, of course, by a sumptuous Tuscan dinner.
+What a perfect night out for locals looks like: a bath in wild hot springs (those secret places only locals know), followed, of course, by a big Tuscan dinner.

-This was our most authentic Val d’Orcia afternoon, tasting wine and honey (also made by Marcello), promising to meet again (next year?).
+This was our most authentic Val d’Orcia afternoon: tasting wine and honey (also made by Marcello), and promising to meet again (next year?).

-Later in the day, we had our delicious dinner at Leccio
+Later that night, we had our delicious dinner again at Il Leccio.

-At the end of the meal, drunk of wine and grappa and hardly upright, Alessandra took us to the winery next door.
+At the end of the meal, drunk on wine and grappa and hardly upright, Alessandra took us to the winery next door.

 It was one of those nights with new friends that feel like old friends.

-Talking of everything from what’s wrong in this world, what’s right in this world, the places we’ve been, the places we want to go, and food, of course!
+Talking about everything: what’s wrong in this world, what’s right in this world, the places we’ve been, the places we want to go…

 val d'Orcia wines